SisyphusRex/yield-to-maturity/README.md

 This venture is to rewrite the algorithm in Python and make a program that will solve for any variable given the others.

 The  attached Excel and Word files are my original work from 2019.

+This is my original email:
+Do you remember that complex financial equation I had?
+It concerns the valuation of a bond taking into account the time value of money.
+I could not calculate the the value of r given all other variables because I could not isolate r algebraically.
+I could estimate r by plugging in different values until the output was very close to the expected value, but that seemed arbitrary and time consuming.
+Microsoft Excel and financial calculators can approximate r automatically but their methods are hidden.

+After scouring the internet, I discovered some complex methods of approximation including Newton's Method.
+Newton's Method is used for approximating the zeroes of a function, but I adapted it to suit my needs by a simple subtraction.
+It does so by calculating the x-intercept of the tangent line of an initial (arbitrary) point on the function, and then calculates the x-intercept of the tangent line of the point identified on the function from the previous tangent line.
+Each successive calculation, or iteration, is more accurate and closer to the actual zero of the function.
+The values converge on the actual value.
+The basic algorithm looks like this:
+image.png
+Now that I know how to differentiate, I was able to find the derivative of my complex equation and create my own algorithm!
+There is much calculation just for one iteration so I ported the equation to Excel and copied it for each iteration.
+I compared my results to Excel's built in financial tools and I believe my approximation is more accurate!
+From my perspective, this is the first time anyone has applied Newton's Method to Bond Valuation and Yield to Maturity.
+I am keen to learn, though, what algorithm Excel uses and why it truncates or rounds after a certain amount of digits.